Redocly/redocly-cli/docs/commands/eject.md

 ### Eject a single component

-Eject an individual component by passing it's filepath.
+Eject an individual component by passing its filepath.
+Components are ejected to the `@theme` folder in the root of your project.

 The following command ejects the `Filter` component: